Nameless Rumia's Wiki

 Anonymous cyberbullying

-The ability to ask questions anonymously comes with the obvious downside of cowards abusing the ability for cyberbullying and harassment.10)11) This is more of an issue with younger minds that haven't figured out that you don't have to respond to every question, especially complex or loaded ones, and you ultimately have control over what people see,12) so it's better if you silently vent to friends and/or family.
+The ability to ask questions anonymously comes with the obvious downside of cowards abusing the ability for cyberbullying and harassment.13)14) This is more of an issue with younger minds that haven't figured out that you don't have to respond to every question, especially complex or loaded ones, and you ultimately have control over what people see.15) Just remember to silently vent to friends or family, if needed.

 Low traffic and revenue

-From a business standpoint, these platforms do not generate a lot of traffic and have low retention by design, which is 'bad' if you're using social networking logic.
-Typically, the enshittification phase begins with the platform introducing more 'social' aspects, then desperation sets in once your inbox gets flooded with random questions that intend to provoke a reaction, and then the platform dies or transfers your data.
+From a business standpoint, these platforms don't generate much traffic and have low retention by design, which is 'bad' if you're using social networking logic.
+Typically, the enshittification phase begins when the platform introduces more 'social' aspects, then desperation sets in once your inbox gets flooded with seemingly random questions that intend to provoke a reaction, then the platform dies or transfers your data.

-In other words, attempting to convert a personal Q&A website into a social platform is like putting the cart before the horse, it just won't work.
-The format arguably thrives when it's introduced as a small feature of a much larger platform, sometimes unconsciously,24) but you'd still have anonymous cyberbullying and hope that the staff has thick skin so they aren't trigger happy to ban you.
+In other words, trying to convert a personal Q&A website into a social platform is putting the cart before the horse, it just won't work.
+The format arguably thrives when it's introduced as a small feature of a much larger platform, sometimes unconsciously,27) but you'd still have anonymous cyberbullying and hope that the staff has thick skin so they aren't trigger happy to ban your account.

 Notes

-• In 2024, the FTC banned NGL from serving users under the age of 18, over deceptive practices and falsely claiming that the platform had AI content moderation.26)
+• In 2024, the FTC banned NGL from serving users under the age of 18, over deceptive practices and falsely claiming that the platform had AI content moderation.29)

 See also